78 Million Dogs in the US - Stay Safe! |

 Pet experts have recommendations to help keep children

+and animals safe.
 Young children should never be left alone with any dog, even the most trusted pet.
 Children are scary.
 They have jerky threatening movements, little fists, and shrill sudden squeals.
 Older children can be trained and demonstrate competent dog handling skills, knowledge of canine communication, and share a long established relationship based on mutual understanding, love, and respect.

 Teach the Kids